swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 ~~~

 is called the *function definition*, and it declares that we're
-writing a function named
-`fahr_to_kelvin`, that accepts a single parameter, `ftemp`, and outputs a
+writing a function named `fahr_to_kelvin`, that accepts a single parameter,
-single value, `ktemp`.
+`ftemp`, and outputs a  single value, `ktemp`.
+Anything following the

-Anything following the function definition line is called the *body* of the
+function definition line is called the *body* of the
 function.
+The keyword `end` marks the end of the function body, and the
+function won't know about any code after `end`.

+Just as we saw with scripts, functions must be _visible_ to MATLAB, i.e.,
+a file containing a function has to be placed in a directory that
+MATLAB knows  about.
+The most convenient of those directories is the
+current working directory.

-We can call our function from the command line like any other function:
+We can call our function from the command line
+like any other MATLAB function:

 ~~~
 fahr_to_kelvin(32)